phpbb/documentation/development/extensions/new_in_rhea.rst

 Introduction
 ============

-phpBB 3.2 (rhea) introduces many new and updated components that extensions can take advantage of.
+phpBB 3.2 (Rhea) introduces many new and updated components that extensions can take advantage of.
 Some of these changes may require extensions to make updates to maintain compatibility with phpBB 3.2 (some changes provide a layer of backwards compatibility with 3.1).
 Extension authors should review the changes documented below to see how their extensions may be affected.

 This documentation explains: